 Some tutors may only be in it for the money.
 Try to avoid tutors who are monotonous or seem bored.
 This will not help you learn.

 And finally, don’t choose a tutor based on their gender, age, or appearance.
-Your tutor is there to teach you, not to be your friend!
+Your tutor is there to teach you first, not to be your friend (this happens over time)!